 We understand that not all students are settled in their residences when applying to the credential program.
 Contact your placement coordinator as soon as you know where you will be living while attending SSU.

-If you aren’t sure who your placement coordinator is, you can determine whom to contact by region (Kirsten Searby for north of campus, Stephanie Simon for south of campus).
+If you aren’t sure who your placement coordinator is, you can determine whom to contact by region (Kirsten Searby for north of campus, TBA for south of campus).
 We are accessible by phone or e-mail (see contact info above).

 The placement process occurs throughout the spring, typically March-May.
 Every school and district functions differently, but typically you will be expected to visit the campus prior to confirmation of your placement.
 Your placement coordinator will guide you through this process, according to the specific school’s procedures.